srerun/prometheus-alerts/content/runbooks/opnsense/OPNsenseWireGuardPeerStaleHandshake.md

 ## Meaning
 The OPNsenseWireGuardPeerStaleHandshake alert is triggered when a WireGuard peer has not performed a handshake in over 5 minutes.
-This indicates a potential issue with the WireGuard connection, which could be caused by a variety of factors such as network connectivity problems, configuration errors, or peer downtime.
-The alert is classified as a warning, suggesting that the issue is not critical but should be investigated and resolved to prevent potential disruptions to the network.
+This indicates a potential issue with the WireGuard connection, such as a network connectivity problem or a configuration error.
+The alert is raised when the time since the last handshake exceeds 300 seconds (5 minutes) and the WireGuard interface is up.

 ## Impact
-The impact of this alert is that the WireGuard peer is not able to establish a secure connection, which could lead to a range of problems including:
-* Loss of connectivity to the peer
-* Inability to access resources or services behind the peer
+The impact of this alert is that the WireGuard peer is not able to establish a secure connection, which can lead to a loss of connectivity and potential security risks.
+If the peer is not able to handshake, it may not be able to send or receive data, which can cause disruptions to critical services or applications.
+Additionally, a stale handshake can indicate a more serious underlying issue, such as a network connectivity problem or a configuration error, which can have broader implications for the overall network.
-* Potential security vulnerabilities if the peer is not able to authenticate or encrypt traffic
-* Downtime or disruptions to critical services or applications that rely on the WireGuard connection

 ## Diagnosis
 To diagnose the issue, the following steps can be taken:
-1. Check the WireGuard peer status and configuration to ensure that it is correctly set up and enabled.
+1. Check the WireGuard peer configuration to ensure that it is correctly configured and enabled.
+2. Verify that the WireGuard interface is up and running.
-2. Verify network connectivity to the peer and check for any firewalls or network devices that may be blocking the connection.
+3. Check the network connectivity between the WireGuard peer and the OPNsense device.
-3. Review the WireGuard logs to check for any error messages or hints about the cause of the issue.
+4. Review the WireGuard logs to see if there are any error messages or indications of issues.
-4. Check the system clocks on both the OPNsense device and the WireGuard peer to ensure that they are synchronized, as a clock skew can cause handshake issues.
+5. Check the system resources (e.g., CPU, memory, disk space) to ensure that they are not causing issues.
-5. Attempt to manually initiate a handshake or restart the WireGuard service to see if the issue resolves itself.

 ## Mitigation
 To mitigate the issue, the following steps can be taken:
-1. Investigate and resolve any underlying network connectivity issues that may be preventing the handshake.
+1. Restart the WireGuard peer or the OPNsense device to see if it resolves the issue.
-2. Verify and update the WireGuard configuration to ensure that it is correct and up-to-date.
+2. Check and update the WireGuard configuration to ensure that it is correct and up-to-date.
-3. Restart the WireGuard service or reboot the peer device to reset the connection.
-4. Monitor the WireGuard logs and system metrics to detect any potential issues or errors that may be contributing to the problem.
+3. Verify that the network connectivity is stable and not causing issues.
+4. Increase the logging level for WireGuard to gather more detailed information about the issue.
-5. Consider implementing additional monitoring or alerting to detect similar issues in the future and prevent downtime or disruptions.
+5. Consider implementing additional monitoring or alerting to detect similar issues in the future.
+By taking these steps, the issue can be diagnosed and mitigated, and the WireGuard peer can be restored to a healthy state.